 Once you start creating measures in Power BI, it’s necessary to learn how to organize everything.
 Creating measure groups is one of the best ways to make sure everything is in its proper place.
+You may watch the full video of this tutorial at the bottom of this blog.

 Measure groups are like folders where you put similar measures together.
 They help make the entire process seamless, regardless if you’re completing simple calculations or are working on more advanced reports.